 Hello there, looking for a counsellor?
-Can I, may I help you?
+May I help you?

 I know that therapy, like our lives, can be quite a journey of discovery and hopefully a successful one especially if our therapeutic relationship is based on confidentiality, trust, justice, empathy and compassion among many other things.

 - Counselling is a way of making sense of our lives.

 - I aim to help my clients to make sense of and understand their being.